Hedonic Prices and Quality Adjusted Price Indices Powered by AI: Introduction

 \begin{enumerate} \item The production of hedonic prices is completely automatic and scalable, without relying on any human-based feature extraction.

-\item The performance suggests that the hedonic price models from economics provide a good, first-order approximation to real-world prices. \end{enumerate}
+\item The performance suggests that hedonic price models provide a good, first-order approximation for real-world prices. \end{enumerate}

-We then proceed to construct the hedonic Fisher price indices (FHPI) over 2013-2017, constructing monthly-chained, yearly-chained, and the geometrically combined FHPI (GFHPI).\footnote{This gives equal geometric weight to yearly and monthly chained indices.
-This brings in some seasonality in the GFHPI, allowing it to reflect within-the-year price changes.
-However, this index should not be used over long horizons since loading on the month-to-month component increases the chain drift bias.
-This approach was loosely inspired by the GEKS index that does geometric averaging over all chains; see e.g., \cite{ivancic2011scanner} for a precise definition.
-GEKS is meant to mitigate chain drift bias caused by bouncing product shares.
-We are investigating the use of hedonic GEKS indices as follow-up work.} We focus discussions on yearly chained FHPI and refer to it as the hedonic index unless stated otherwise.
-We also compare the hedonic index with \begin{itemize} \item the matched (repeated sale) Fisher index, \item the posted price Jevons index, which is the geometric mean of relative prices, chained at a daily frequency, \item the BLS Urban CPI index for apparel (CPI), constructed by the Bureau of Labor Statistics, \item the Adobe Digital Price Index (DPI) for apparel, constructed by \cite{goolsbee2018internet} using the Adobe Analytics data. \end{itemize}
+We then proceed to construct Fisher hedonic price indices (FHPI) over 2013-2017, constructing monthly-chained, yearly-chained, and the geometrically combined FHPI (GFHPI).\footnote{The GFHPI gives equal geometric weight to yearly and monthly chained indices.
+This brings in some seasonality, allowing the GFHPI to reflect within-year price changes.
+This index should not be used over long horizons, however, due to chain drift.}\footnote{This approach was inspired by the GEKS index, which computes the geometric average over all chains; see e.g., \cite{diewertfox2022substitution} for a precise definition.
+The GEKS index reduces chain drift caused by measurement error in the product shares used to construct the monthly index.
+We are currently exploring the use of hedonic GEKS indices as follow-up work.} We focus discussions on yearly chained FHPI and refer to it as the Fisher hedonic price index unless stated otherwise.
+We compare this index with \begin{itemize} \item the matched (repeated sale) Fisher index, \item the posted price Jevons index, which is the geometric mean of relative prices, chained at a daily frequency, \item the BLS Urban CPI index for apparel (CPI), constructed by the Bureau of Labor Statistics, \item the Adobe Digital Price Index (DPI) for apparel, constructed by \cite{goolsbee2018internet} using the Adobe Analytics data. \end{itemize}

 All indices suggest the apparel price level declines over this period.
-The annual rate of inflation estimated by FHPI is -.77\%, by the Jevons index -2.82\%, and by the matched Fisher index -3.46\%.
-In comparison, the annual rate of inflation in apparel prices estimated by DPI is -1.3\%, and by CPI is -.04\%.
+The annual rate of inflation estimated by FHPI is -.98\%, by the Jevons index -3.01\%, and by the matched Fisher index -3.12\%.
+In comparison, the annual rate of inflation in apparel prices estimated by the Adobe DPI is -2.02\%, and by the CPI is -.31\%.